michelp/pgsodium/README.md

 the [official docker images](https://hub.docker.com/_/postgres) for PostgreSQL 13, 12, 11, and 10.
 Requires libsodium >= 1.0.18.
 In
-addition to the libsodium library and it's development headers, you may also need the postgres header files typically in the '-dev' packages to build the extension.
+addition to the libsodium library and it's development headers, you may also need the PostgreSQL header files typically in the '-dev' packages to build the extension.

 Clone the repo and run 'sudo make install'.